nehawadodkar/AWS-DVA-Exam-Prep/review-test-1.md

 - Use **canary deployments** in a stage to gradually shift traffic to a new version.

 💡 **Gotcha:**
 - *Stage = environment with its own configs; deployment must be explicitly pushed to a stage.*
+-
+# LAMBDA concurrency limit is 1000 per region